-Then, before those who were assigned to a treatment group receive their information treatment, respondents are asked whether they heard any news related to monetary policy in the last week.
-As we discuss in detail in Section 3, we find that most respondents have not heard such news.
+We next ask respondents about their knowledge of interest rates and monetary policy.
+In particular, we asked whether they thought that interest rates in general had changed recently and whether they heard any news related to monetary policy in the last week.
+As we discuss in detail in Section 3, we find that most respondents were aware that broad interest rates had gone up recently, but a majority had not heard news about monetary policy.

 At this stage, respondents are randomly assigned to a control group or one of the treatment groups.
 The control group does not receive any additional information.
-The treatment groups are provided with an informational treatment.
-For the majority of respondents who reported that they had not heard news about monetary policy, the treatment is presumably news to them; Coibion et al. (2023b) show that, within this same survey, their respondents were generally inattentive to recent monetary policy decisions.
-The total number of treatments in each wave varied from four (in March) to two (in May, June, July, and September).
-A placebo was also included in the September wave.
-The exact content of the information treatment varied with each wave, as the information-specifically, recent monetary policy news-changed between waves.
+The treatment groups are provided with an information treatment.
+For the majority of respondents who reported that they had not heard news about monetary policy, the treatment is presumably news to them; Coibion et al. (2023b) show that, at earlier points within this same survey, respondents were generally inattentive to recent monetary policy decisions.
+The total number of treatments in each wave was four in March; two in May, June, and July; and three in September.
+The exact content of the information treatment varied with each wave, as the information changed between waves based on the most recent monetary policy announcement.
 Nonetheless, the objective for each treatment is to provide information about recent FOMC policy decisions.

-Treatment 1, in each wave, provides a description of the action taken at the last FOMC meeting:
+Treatment 1 in each wave provides a simple description of the FOMC's most recent action:

-Treatment 1: "On [date of most recent FOMC press release], the Federal Open Market Committee (FOMC) raised its primary policy interest rate (the federal funds rate) by [fraction] of a percentage point, to a target range of [lower bound] to [upper bound] percent.
+Treatment 1: "On [date of most recent FOMC press release], the Federal Open Market

+Committee (FOMC) raised its primary policy interest rate (the federal funds rate) by percent.
 The FOMC also said that it would [begin/continue] to reduce the size of its balance sheet."